Ancient (band)

-Ancient is a Norwegian black metal band from Bergen, formed in 1992.
-The band released six full-length albums released by Metal Blade Records to date and a variety of mini-albums, EPs and special releases.
-Ancient used to have the classic raw black metal sound, similar to Darkthrone's works.
-Beginning with The Cainian Chronicle, they moved towards a more Nordic/atmospheric black metal sound, akin to Emperor, and a cleaner production.
-After a period of turmoil concerning their line-up, they went on to add gothic-style instruments such as violins, a female vocalist, and synthesizers to their music.
+Ancient is a Norwegian black metal band formed in Bergen in 1992.
+The band has released six full-length albums on Metal Blade Records and a variety of mini-albums, EPs, and special releases.
+Ancient had a raw black metal sound similar to Darkthrone.
+Beginning with The Cainian Chronicle, they moved towards a Nordic/atmospheric black metal akin to Emperor and cleaner production.
+After lineup turmoil, they added gothic-style instruments such as violins, a female vocalist, and synthesizers.

 History

-The band initially started out as a solo project of guitarist Aphazel in 1992.
-The following year, Grimm joined the band as drummer and vocalist.
+The band started as a solo project of guitarist Aphazel in 1992.
+The following year, Grimm joined as drummer and vocalist.
 They released the Eerily Howling Winds demo in 1993 and the Det Glemte Riket EP in 1994.
-They subsequently signed to Listenable Records and released their debut album, Svartalvheim.
+They signed to Listenable Records and released their debut album, Svartalvheim.
 After the release of the Trolltaar EP in 1995, Grimm left the band.

-Aphazel later moved to the United States where he met Lord Kaiaphas of Virginia-based black metal band Grand Belial's Key, who soon became the new vocalist and drummer of Ancient.
-In 1996, the band signed a contract with Metal Blade Records (which led to sellout accusations), and two new members joined the band: Kimberly Goss as a female vocalist and keyboardist, and Kjetil as a drummer.
-Together, they recorded Ancient's second full-length album The Cainian Chronicle, a new guitarist/keyboardist entered Ancient under the name of Jesus Christ aka Luci and later embarked on a European tour.
+Aphazel moved to the United States, where he met Lord Kaiaphas of Virginia-based black metal band Grand Belial's Key, who became Ancient's singer and drummer.
+In 1996, the band signed with Metal Blade Records.
+Female vocalist and keyboardist Kimberly Goss and drummer Kjetil joined.
+They recorded Ancient's second full-length album, The Cainian Chronicle.
+Guitarist/keyboardist Jesus Christ, aka Luci, joined the band.
+They toured Europe.

-In 1997, Goss was released from the band., Kjetil had left the band.
-With the new lineup, Aphazel, Kiaphas, Jesus Christ! began Writing, Erichte was recruited as the Female vocalist.
-Ancient released their third album, Mad Grandiose Bloodfiends A Black Metal Gothic classic.
-After a world tour, Aphazel met Deadly Kristin, who became the new female vocalist, and he decided to move to Italy.
+In 1997, Goss and Kjetil left the band.
+With a new lineup, Aphazel, Kiaphas, and Jesus Christ began writing.
+They recruited female singer Erichte.
+Ancient released their third album, Mad Grandiose Bloodfiends.
+After a world tour, Deadly Kristin became the new female vocalist.
+Aphazel moved to Italy.

-1998 brought more lineup changes: Krigse took over the drums, Dhilorz became the new bassist, and Lord Kaiaphas left the band.
-In 1999, The Halls of Eternity was released, with Aphazel as the new vocalist.
+During 1998, Krigse took over drums, Dhilorz became the new bassist, and Lord Kaiaphas left the band.
+In 1999, The Halls of Eternity was released, with Aphazel singing.